python-graphblas/python-graphblas/docs/api_reference/io.rst

 .. autofunction:: graphblas.io.to_networkx

-Numpy
+NumPy
 ~~~~~

-These methods require `scipy <https://scipy.org/>`_ to be installed, as some
-of the scipy.sparse machinery is used during the conversion process.
+These methods convert to and from dense arrays.
+For more, see :ref:`IO in the user guide <from-to-values>`.

+.. automethod:: graphblas.core.matrix.Matrix.from_dense

+.. automethod:: graphblas.core.matrix.Matrix.to_dense

-.. autofunction:: graphblas.io.from_numpy
+.. automethod:: graphblas.core.vector.Vector.from_dense

-.. autofunction:: graphblas.io.to_numpy
+.. automethod:: graphblas.core.vector.Vector.to_dense

 Scipy Sparse
 ~~~~~~~~~~~~